 Butterfly the Chicken

 - Place the chicken with the breasts facing up.
-Use a sharp kitchen shears to cut along one side of the backbone from end to end.
+Using sharp kitchen shears, cut along one side of the backbone, from end to end.
 Cut along the other side of the backbone, completely removing about about 1 inch wide portion of the spine.
-Turn the chicken over and use your hands to press down firmly, flattening the chicken until you hear the crack of the breastbone.
+Turn the chicken over and use your hands to press down firmly on the bird, until you hear the breast bone crack.
+This will flatten the bird.
 Optionally, you can tuck the wings.

 Marinate the Chicken

 - Lay the butterflied chicken on a parchment or foil lined sheet pan.
 Pat it dry with a few paper towels, then rub it all over with 2 Tablespoons of oil and seasonings, using your fingers to rub it under the skin too.
-Let the chicken marinate in the seasonings for at least 30 minutes, but you can marinate the chicken for up to 24 hours in the refrigerator.
+Let the chicken marinate in the seasonings for at least 30 minutes.

 Prepare the Dish

 - Preheat the oven to 450 degrees Fahrenheit.
 Meanwhile, wash the vegetables.
-Remove the large stems from the Brussels sprouts and cut into halves.
+Trim and remove any large stems from the Brussels sprouts, then cut each sprout in half.
 Cut the potatoes into quarters.
 Cut the lemon into quarters.
-Transfer the vegetables to a bowl, and toss with the remaining oil and season them lightly with salt and pepper.
-Spread the vegetables and lemon pieces on the sheet pan.
+Transfer the vegetables to a bowl, and toss with the remaining oil; season them lightly with salt and pepper.
+Spread the vegetables and lemon pieces into an even layer on the sheet pan.

 Roast

-- Set the sheet pan in the oven and roast for 40 minutes, using a meat thermometer to test the internal temperature has reached 165 F at the thickest part of the thigh.
+- Set the sheet pan in the 450℉ oven and roast for 40 minutes, using a meat thermometer to ensure the internal temperature has reached 163℉ at the thickest part of the thigh (*see notes, below).
 Allow the chicken to rest for about 5 minutes before slicing.